juliusbethge/b-short-url/README.md

        }
    }
    ```
    This guarantees that you will be able to read the generated urls from the database from the frontend.
 As you can see, the write-access is disabled.
-We dont need to enable it because the writing will be handled by the Cloud Functions, which have unristricted access to the database no matter what.
+We do not need to enable it because the writing will be handled by the Cloud Functions, which have unrestricted access to the database no matter what.

 5. Enable Firebase Hosting.
 You do not need to do the following installation steps.
    **OPTIONAL:** Configure your custom domain if you do not want to use the default one.